What Are The Most Common Bloodborne Pathogens? Everything You Need To Know

 People infected with the hepatitis C virus (HCV) can go for decades without showing any symptoms, and usually, when symptoms appear, it is a sign of advanced liver infection.
 These include the following:

 The CDC (Centers for Disease Control and Prevention) estimates that more than 50% of people infected with the hepatitis C virus (HCV) will develop a chronic condition.
-The recommendation is for all adults to be tested at least once in a lifetime, and pregnant women should test once every pregnancy.
+The recommendation is for all adults to take a bloodborne pathogens test at least once in a lifetime, and pregnant women should test once every pregnancy.
 Chronic infection can lead to serious health conditions like cirrhosis and liver cancer, however, there is hepatitis C treatment available and 90% of people can be cured.

 Currently, there is no vaccination for hepatitis C. The best way to prevent it is to avoid behaviors that spread the disease and employing universal precautions when there is a risk of exposure to blood or other human bodily fluids.